-The Single Best Tip for a Perfect Lawn, According to a Professional
+The Single Best Tip for Getting a Perfect Lawn, According to a Landscaper

-Well, according to some of the world's most experienced landscapers, the single best way to achieve a healthy and beautiful lawn is to scarify and aerate it every fall.
+So, what's the key to transforming that lawn from patchy to perfect?
+Landscape experts say the single best way to achieve a healthy and beautiful lawn is to scarify and aerate it every fall.

 "Grass roots need air in order to breathe and grow," says Pol Bishop, a gardening and landscaping expert with U.K.-based Fantastic Gardeners.
-"When the soil is not sandy enough, the roots get less air, resulting in hindered growth.
-To prevent that from happening, scarify and aerate your lawn every autumn around September or October."
+"When the soil is not sandy enough, the roots get less air, resulting in hindered growth."
+In order to keep this from happening, Bishop recommends scarifying and aerating your lawn each year in September or October.

-Apparently, Bishop says, "aeration helps stimulate root growth.
-Newer and stronger roots lead to healthier and more resistant plants," while scarifying—the process of removing other organic material from the grass—improves your lawn's rooting, increases its tolerance against disease, improves oxygen circulation and nutrients in your soil, and keeps dead vegetation, like grass and moss, from causing the healthy grass to deteriorate.
+Bishop explains that "aeration helps stimulate root growth.
+Newer and stronger roots lead to healthier and more resistant plants."
+Scarifying—the process of removing other organic material from the grass—improves your lawn's rooting, increases its tolerance against disease, improves oxygen circulation and nutrients in your soil, and keeps dead vegetation, like grass and moss, from causing the healthy grass to deteriorate.

 That said, to maintain your grass throughout the year, it's also important to be smart about how close you cut it—and how you feed it between trims.

-Also, more than watering or regular mowing, using fertilizer will make your grass resilient enough to withstand the aeration and scarifying it needs, says Bishop.
+Using fertilizer, in addition to regularly mowing and watering, will make your lawn resilient enough to withstand the aeration and scarifying it needs, says Bishop.